 Visitors to the Tawas area will find a safe - and breathtakingly beautiful - harbor at East Tawas.
 The 134-slip marina (80 seasonal and 54 transient slips) is located on Tawas Bay.
-Amenities include a boat launch, toilet/shower building, dock office, playground/park, water, and electricity.
+Amenities include a boat launch, toilet/shower building, dock office, playground/park, water, electricity, garbage pick-up, and recycling.
 There's also a swimming beach just south of the dock.
 But the State Harbor is more than just a marina - it has become a gathering point for local festivals and events.
 Its convenient and scenic location at the foot of the Newman Street Shopping District in East Tawas, is a natural draw for visitors.
-Located on US 23. midnrreservations.com losco County
+Located on US 23.

+osco County

-2.5 Shoreline Park 🕂 The site has everything a water lover and adventurer could want.
+The site has everything a water lover could want.
 The park has a beautiful sandy beach, harbor, boat launch, and marine facilities.
-There are universally accessible features, including a birding platform, boardwalks, and picnic facilities just south of the AuSable River Bridge.
-Shoreline Park is home to the newly built Trailhead Marketplace and the losco Exploration Trail.
-The Trailhead Marketplace is home to the Northeast Michigan Regional Farm Market, May through October, 8:00 am to 1:00 pm Wednesdays.
-It features restrooms, a place to fill up your water bottle, and a bike repair station.
-This is ideal since the losco Exploration Trail is adjacent to the area for jogging, walking, biking, and class 1 and 2 e-bikes.
-The Trailhead Marketplace is available to rent for family fun activities and events.
-Located on US 23.
-27 Oscoda Township Beach Park 🎑 🕼 Located at the east end of River Road, this park features 1,000 feet of Lake Huron frontage, a 300 foot observation and fishing pier, playground equipment, skateboard ramps and obstacles, splash pad, basketball court, and public restrooms.
-Free concerts are offered at the "Community Bandshell."
-Located on Lake Huron at the end of River Road. www.oscodatownshipmi.gov 23 Riverbank Park 🚮 🔏 🚹 🌮 This small park has several short paved trails and easy access along the river.
+There are fully universally accessible features including a birding platform, boardwalk, and picnic facilities just south of the AuSable River Bridge.
+Shoreline Park is home to the Northeast Michigan Regional Farm Market, May through October, 8:00 AM to 1 PM Wednesdays Located on US 23.

+Oscoda Township Beach Park

+Located at the east end of River Road, this park features 1,000 feet of Lake Huron frontage, a 300 foot observation and fishing pier, playground equipment, skateboard ramps and obstacles, splash pad, basketball court, and public restrooms.
+Free concerts are offered at the "Community Bandshell" at 7 pm Thursday evenings during the summer, Located on Lake Huron at the end of River Road.

+Riverbank Park

+This small park has several short paved trails and easy access along the river.
 A variety of conifers, hardwoods, vines, and shrubs offer food, shelter, and nesting habitat for many species.
 Warblers frequent the area.
 Woodpeckers, thrushes, and nuthatches thrive here along with many waterfowl along the river.
 A small bayou at the end of one trail offers seclusion for Blue Herons, Belted Kingfishers and several duck species.
 Follow River Road west from Oscoda - located on the left just prior to the Au Sable River bridge.

+Shore to Shore Trail

-The Michigan Shore to Shore Trail is over 220 miles long which connects Lake Huron to Lake Michigan.
+The Michigan Shore to Shore Trail is over 220 miles long that connects Lake Huron to Lake Michigan.
 Primarily used by horseback riders, the trail is also open to hikers and cross-country skiers.
 The trail features horse camps complete with privies and wells at approximately 18 to 25 mile intervals.
 Most of the camps overlook lakes or rivers.
 The east segment of the Shore to Shore Trail begins in Oscoda and generally parallels the AuSable River (south of the river).
 Some sections of the Shore to Shore Trail share segments with snowmobile trails. www.mtra.org